What to grow in an indoor edible garden? That’s a great question. The answer depends on two things:

 Microgreens are a great plant to start with if you have very limited space and less than optimal lighting at your windows.

 Microgreens do not need good soil.
 If you have some potting soil left over, no good for anything else, screen it so it is light to work with and grow some microgreens.
 You will harvest the plants before they will need any nutrition from the soil.
 Plus you just need about one inch of soil to grow microgreens.

 Sunflowers and peas are the most common microgreens.
 But there are also microgreens mixtures with all kinds of greens that are good and easy to grow.

 Plant seeds as dense as you can and cover them.
-It is good to weight the seeds down for a few days.
+It is good to weigh the seeds down for a few days.
 I have two pots that I stack one on top of the other.
 This way the seeds are weighed down.
-After 3-4 days they will sprout and will need some light to grow.
-In 10 – 14 days they are mature to be enjoyed.
+After 3-4 days, they will sprout and will need some light to grow.
+In 10 – 14 days, they are mature to be enjoyed.
 Learn more about growing microgreens and baby salad greens here.

 To grow a herb garden right in your kitchen window is so fun and rewarding.
-I have grown rosemary, cilantro, basil, parsley, dill, celery, stevia, and thyme.
+We have grown rosemary, cilantro, basil, parsley, dill, celery, stevia, and thyme.
 I am sure this list is not exhaustive.
 Try what you like, and it just might be a great herb to grow indoors.
 Herbs look great on a kitchen window and smell good, too.

 Basil is a great herb to grow from cuttings.
 Just take a cutting to multiply a plant in the fall for a winter indoor plant and the spring again for a summer garden.
 Whenever a plant gets leggy or old just cut a new cutting and you will have a beautiful plant throughout the year.
 Learn more about growing basil indoors here.